opentok/misc-opentok-accelerators/js/README.md

 This guide has the following sections:

 - [Prerequisites](#prerequisites): A checklist of everything you need to get started.
-* [Quick start](#quick-start): A step-by-step tutorial to help you quickly import and use the OpenTok Annotations Accelerator Pack for JavaScript.
 - [Deploy](#deploy): Deploy your own application that hosts the OpenTok Annotations Accelerator.
 - [Explore the code](#explore-the-code): This describes the Accelerator Pack code design, which uses recommended best practices to implement the annotation and frame grab capabilities available in the OpenTok client SDK.